Controlled impedance

 Printed circuit soldermask

-a thin layer similar to varnish on the entire surface of the printed circuit Controlled impedance less on the soldering pads and it also has a role of antioxidation of the copper traces.
-Being a substance with a high degree of electrical insulation, the soldering mask offers the printed circuit the possibility of having a
+The soldering mask soldermask is made of a fluid substance like an ink and is applied in a thin layer similar to varnish on the entire surface of the printed circuit impedance Controlled less on the soldering pads and it also has a role of antioxidation of the copper

 Contact: